 - Engage and put to rest any objections your viewer might have

 - Finish with a strong call to action

 If you want us to elaborate on each of these steps, check out this article that walks you through writing a kick-butt video script.

-And if you want to see an actual sample script, you can read this post that walks you through how to make a whiteboard animation video (or any other kind of animation video) that’s both high-converting – and less than two minutes long.
+And if you want to see an actual sample script, you can read this post that walks you through how to make a whiteboard and cartoon animation video (or any other kind of animation video) that’s both high-converting – and less than two minutes long.

 Brands like Twitter, Uber, Hubspot, and others are already using whiteboard video to attract more customers.
 Discover exactly how they do it, along with 9 more business-boosting tips – like how to increase your conversion rates by 20%!

 There’s one thing that everyone overlooks when trying to figure out how to make a whiteboard and cartoon animation video.
 Here it is:

 The video alone is not responsible for your conversion rate.

 A lot of things affect your conversion rate.
 So if a whiteboard video fails to turn viewers into leads, or leads into customers, you want to look beyond it.
 Specifically, look around it.
 You’ll be surprised to find all sorts of things muddling your message.
 Here are just a few examples:

 - Lots of marketers set their landing page videos to autoplay, which alienates potential customers and hurts conversion rates